earthlab/abc-classroom/docs/previous-functionality.rst

 Previous functionality
 ======================

-ABC-classroom is going through a significant refactoring starting in October 2019.
+ABC-classroom started a significant refactoring in October 2019.
 This documentation pertains to the pre-refactoring functionality.
+Nothing here is current, and much of it describes functionality that is probably broken.
+Kept for reference purposes only.

 Links
 -----